Reinforcement Learning from Hierarchical Critics: Method

-That is to say, the set of $\hat{V_i}^{\theta}$ of the given argument of objective function $J(\theta')$ for which the value of the given expression attains its maximum value.
-Because the maximum $\hat{V}{(s, \theta)} $ indicates that the action $a$ is the best choice than the current policy $\pi(\theta)$, we measure the advantage function performed by collecting individual $\hat{V}^{i}(s, \theta)$ and choosing the maximum $\hat{V}{(s, \theta)} $, and the corresponding updated value function can be written as, where $m$ is the total number of critics.
+in other words, the set of $\hat{V_i}^{\theta}$ of the given argument of objective function $J(\theta')$ for which the value of the given expression attains its maximum value.
+Because the maximum $\hat{V}{(s, \theta)} $ indicates that action $a$ is a better choice than the current policy $\pi(\theta)$, we measure the advantage function performed by collecting individual $\hat{V}^{i}(s, \theta)$ and choosing the maximum $\hat{V}{(s, \theta)} $.
+The corresponding updated value function can be written as follows: where $m$ is the total number of critics.